 We are pleased to offer laser surgery as an exciting new option for safe, comfortable treatment.
 In many procedures the laser can replace the scalpel and provide a better alternative to traditional surgery.

 Less Bleeding - The laser seals small blood vessels during surgery which allows us to perform surgeries with extraordinary precision.
 This also speeds some procedures reducing the need for prolonged anesthesia.

 Less Swelling - Laser energy does not crush, tear or bruise because only a beam of intense light contacts the tissue.

 What does it mean for my pet?

 Reduced risk of infection - The laser sterilizes as it removes diseased tissue, killing bacteria that cause infection.

 Precision - The laser can remove unhealthy tissue while minimizing adverse affects to surrounding tissue.

 Quick return to normal activities- Recovery is rapid and there is less post-operative discomfort.

-Some pets require special food, and all pets benefit from a balanced diet.
-Our trained and certified staff is available to help you choose the right diet for your pet to keep him or her happy, healthy and active.
+All pets benefit from a balanced diet, and some pets require special food.
+Our trained and certified staff is available to help you choose the right diet for your pet to keep them happy, healthy and active.
 Most special diets are in stock and always available.